microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraTrustedCertificateAuthority.md

 ## Description

-the Remove-EntraTrustedCertificateAuthority cmdlet removes a trusted certificate authority from Microsoft Entra ID.
+The Remove-EntraTrustedCertificateAuthority cmdlet removes a trusted certificate authority from Microsoft Entra ID.

 ## Examples